HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 The brined pieces were especially moist and tender, and the normally bland meat was flavorful throughout.
 The pieces that weren't brined were pretty moist, too, but didn't have the same flavor.
 Try this sometime and see if you can taste the difference side-by-side.

-If you click on this picture and wonder what those toothpicks are doing in some of the breasts, that's just my way of keeping track of which pieces were brined and which rubs were applied to the various pieces.
+If you wonder what those toothpicks are doing in some of the breasts, that’s just my way of keeping track of which pieces were brined and which rubs were applied to the various pieces.

 Back to Cooking Topics